thusdayogor/Profile/README.md

 # Profile

-This application was developed as part of a test task
+This application was developed as part of a test task.

+What is used and for what

 1) MVVM pattern (LiveData, ViewModel)
 2) ViewBinding is used